Mardi Gras Throws

 Milkshake Momma in Orange Beach takes ice cream to a whole new level, and during Mardi Gras, they’re offering an impressive king cake freakshake.
 This massive, creamy creation features a milkshake with yellow, purple, and green food coloring and pieces of king cake mixed in.
 It’s topped with a slice of cream cheese king cake, whipped cream, sprinkles, and beads - all the Mardi Gras magic!
 We suggest sharing this delicious dessert.

-Pint of craft beer at Big Beach Brewing in Gulf Shores
+a glass of craft beer on the bar at Big Beach Brewing in Gulf Shores

 Kreweser Amber Ale